New Philadelphia, Ohio: Postsecondary

 Kent State University at Tuscarawas, a regional campus of Kent State University, is located in the city.
-The campus, which now covers 180 acre and four buildings, opened in 1968 and, as of September 2016, had an enrollment of 2,066 students.
+The campus, which now covers 180 acre and has four buildings, opened in 1968, and as of September 2016, had an enrollment of 2,066 students.
 The campus offers 11 bachelor's and 15 associate degree programs, and students can begin any of the nearly 300 degree programs offered by Kent State.
 Kent State Tuscarawas is unique in that it is locally owned, the only locally owned regional campus in Ohio.

-The Tuscarawas Performing Arts Center (PAC) is also located on the KSU/T Campus.
+The Tuscarawas Performing Arts Center is also located on the KSU/T Campus.